oloapinivad/MiLES/README.md

 ## HISTORY

-*v0.7 - Nov 2018*
+*v0.7 - Dec 2018*
 - New wrapper structure using namelists
+- Beta blocking diagnostic based on zonal wind at 500hPa
-- Generalized pre-processors
+- Generalized pre-processor for dataa assimilation
 - Looper with great_loop.sh
 - Improvement in the ncdf.opener function (now working with relative time axis)
 - Introuction of the project variable and the has_config function to control flags
 - Moving back to CDO bilinear interpolation to allow extrapolation
-- Potential bug in season selection fixed
+- Bugs in season selection fixed
+- Minor bug in power.date.new() fixed (that was affecting Blocking Events) and function introduced

 *v0.6 - Aug 2018*
 - Introducing the Meandering Index from Di Capua and Coumou (2016)